wakeful-sun/traffic-sign-classifier/README.md

 This project implements traffic signs classification with help of convolutional neural network.
 Project uses prepared [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) data set for training and raw images for validation to check if model can classify traffic sign images correctly.

-> **Note:** training data set is not included.
-Please put traffic sign data set from traffic-sign-data.zip into `traffic-sign-data` folder if new model training is required.

 Repository contains Python code, Jupyter Notebook file with whole program description and it's html printout, trained neural network and `signnames.csv` file with classes, which network can recognize.

 > **Note:** supplied neural network is trained on TensorFlow version 1.3.0 and it is unlikely to work on TensorFlow with lower version.